undless/gatling.io-doc/self-hosted-legacy/install/server/manual/index.md

 Configuration is described above under _oidc_.

 By default, all registered users can connect as a global viewer and need an administrator to configure their permissions.
+You can change the default role by modifying the corresponding `defaultRole` attribute.

 ##### Sample OpenID configuration on Azure